-Option Value Explanation - NONE No action is performed at the end of power up.
+Option Value Explanation NONE No action is performed at the end of power up.
 AUTO SCAN The camera performs an auto scan at the end of power up: the camera performs a 360 horizontal scan operation.
-RANDOM SCAN The camera performs a random scan at the end of power up: the camera performs a random 360° scan pausing for approximately 2° every 142° POWER UP ACTION FRAME SCAN The camera performs a frame scan at the end of power up: the horizontal scan is performed in the SET SCAN limits PRESET 1/ PRESET 8 The camera goes to preset 1 or 8 at the end of power up.
-PATTERN 1 ~ 4 The camera performs one of the 4 patterns at the end of CRUISE The camera performs a cruise at the end of power up: the camera runs a cycle consisting of up to 30 preset positions TRACKING The camera performs tracking action at the end of power up.
+RANDOM SCAN The camera performs a random scan at the end of power up: the camera performs a random 360° scan pausing for approximately 2" every 142°.
+FRAME SCAN The camera performs a frame scan at the end of power up: the horizontal scan is performed in the SET SCAN limits.
+POWER UP ACTION PRESET 1/ PRESET 8 The camera goes to preset 1 or 8 at the end of power up.
+PATTERN 1 ~ 4 The camera performs one of the 4 patterns at the end of power up.
+CRUISE The camera performs a cruise at the end of power up: the camera runs a cycle consisting of up to 30 preset positions.
+HOME N TRA The camera goes to preset 1 and starts tracking at the end of power up.
+CRUISE TRA The camera performs a cruise with tracking on at the end of power up.